 Traveling by boat from Volos to the Sporades islands, between the southern Pelion and the opposite west coast of Skiathos, we cross a sea strait, where nothing predisposes us to a danger.
 However, as simple as it seems, just a safe passage, wide only 2.5 miles, it is one of the most difficult passages in the Aegean, something known since antiquity, as sailors have been watching it ever since.

 It is one of the ‘evils of the sea’, an area with reefs and shallows, which make navigation extremely dangerous.
 We must pay special attention to the ‘Lefteris’ reef, in the middle of the sea.
 The reef is about 180 meters long and about 80 meters wide.
 It creates really shallow waters, which do not exceed 1-2 meters in depth.
-From the side of Skiathos too there are the shallow “Elena”, which make the passage impossible for large ships.
+From the side of Skiathos too there are the shallows of “Elena”, where the passage iis mpossible for large ships.
 And here the depth does not exceed 2 meters.
-Many ships either fell on Lefteris reef or sat in the shallows of Elena.
+Many ships either fell on Lefteris reef or sat in the shallows of ‘Elena’.

 In the 19th century one of the main steamship lines was the Piraeus-Volos-Thessaloniki line.
-The need to mark ‘Lefteris’ with the installation of a lighthouse occupied the Lighthouse Department from the last decades of the 19th century, but the available means and the know-how of the time made such a construction impossible.
+The need to mark ‘Lefteris’ reef with the installation of a lighthouse, occupied the Lighthouse Department of Greece from the last decades of the 19th century.
+The available means and the know-how of this time made such a construction impossible.
 As there were no automatic lighthouses yet, a large supervised lighthouse with a guard had to be built.
 The cost of such a construction was prohibitive for Greece at the time.
 But it was also the shape of the reef.
 In a channel with direct currents and frequent ripples on the one hand and the irregular head of the reef on the other hand, where the depths ranged from -0.60 to -1.80 meters, there were two important natural obstacles.
 So the indirect channel lightening was preferred.
 It may not have completely solved the problem, but it was a solution.
 So was built the big lighthouse in Pontikonisi, in the North of Evia, opposite of the strait.

 It is a first class lighthouse, one of the best in the Greek lighthouse network.
 It is the only mixed lighthouse that illuminates the channel in sections.
 One area shows safe crossing and displays solid white light, you have free navigation.
 It flashes with white light with a characteristic of 2 white flashes, when you go on the Lefteris reef, between Skiathos and Magnesia and with red light when you are heading to the shallows of Elena and the reefs of Skiathos.
 During World War II the lighthouse remained off, it reopened in 1944 with oil as a source of energy, as part of the reconstruction of the Greek Lighthouse Network.
 In 1982 the lighthouse was converted into a solar one and so operates since.

-Despite the existence, since 1907, of a lighthouse in the passage between Pelion and Skiathos, the ‘Lefteris’ reef caused many shipwrecks.
+Despite the existence, since 1907, of an indirect lighthouse in the passage between Pelion and Skiathos, the ‘Lefteris’ reef caused many shipwrecks.

 In the meantime, the years passed and the automatic acetylene lighthouses were discovered, so it was decided to build an automatic AGA lighthouse on Lefteris reef.
 On the same base that we find today the modern lighthouse.
 A simple, oxidized from the sea metal structure, supported on a concrete base, which has nothing to do with the impressive stone lighthouses.
 It is in the same place and for the same reason where it was erected in antiquity, to warn sailors!

-So when in 1919 the ship of the Lighthouse Service boat “Pinios” started the works for the construction of the lighthouse on the reef, it was found out that some others had preceded.
-On ‘Lefteris’ were found boulders shaped by human hand, the basis of a construction.
+So when in 1919 the ship of the Greek Lighthouse Service, the boat “Pinios”, started the works for the construction of the lighthouse on the reef, it was found out that some others had preceded.
+On the sides of ‘Lefteris’ were found boulders shaped by human hand, the basis of a construction.
 No evidence has been found in the records showing that there had been an earlier attempt to make a lighthouse, either during Roman or Turkish rule.
 Lykoudis, the captain of ‘Pinios’, therefore began to search the ancient sources, geographers and historians, to find some relevant reference.
 And the search eventually led him to Herodotus.
 (Herodotus Musa, 7th Book, Polymnia, # 183).

-The Persian fleet, seeking the conquest of Ancient Greece, during the failed second Persian invasion, sailing along the shores of the Aegean descended from Macedonia to the south.
+The Persian fleet, seeking the conquest of Ancient Greece, during the failed second Persian invasion, was sailing along the shores of the Aegean, descended from Macedonia to the south.
 Of the ten ships that preceded the fleet as precursors, three of them crashed on the reef.
-The Persian king ordered to be erected on the Myrminx reef (as it was then called ‘Lefteris’), an ‘aleorion’, ie a column of white carved boulders, to mark it and thus pass the rest of the ships safely.
-The aleorion may have helped the Persian fleet pass without further losses, but a few days later, as Herodotus (# 188) reports again, other historians as well, due to a severe storm which lasted three days, were destroyed in the bay and at Cape Sepiada, Pelion, 400 of the Persian ships.
+The Persian king Xerxes ordered to be erected on the Myrminx reef (as it was then called ‘Lefteris’), an ‘aleorion’, ie a column of white carved boulders, to mark it and thus pass the rest of the ships safely.
+The aleorion may have helped the Persian fleet pass without further losses, but a few days later, as Herodotus (# 188) reports again, other historians as well, due to a severe storm which lasted three days, 400 of the Persian ships were destroyed in the bay and at Cape Sepiada, Pelion.
 As for the other ships that survived the storm, another disaster awaited them a few days later, just 10 miles further south.
 Many were sunk by the Athenians and the rest of the Greek fleet, in the naval battle of Artemisio, which took place simultaneously with the battle of Thermopylae.
 To complete the catastrophe a few months later, in September 480 BC. at the Battle of Salamis.
 This was the last attempt of the Persians to occupy Greece.